Silicosis Toolbox Talk

 How Is Silicosis Diagnosed?

-When you visit your health care provider they will listen to your concerns and they can also do tests that will help determine what your diagnosis is.
+When you visit your health care provider, they will listen to your concerns, check for symptoms, and they can also do tests that will help determine whether or not you have developed silicosis.
+These tests may include:

 Treatment Options for Silicosis

-While there is no cure for silicosis there are treatment options that can help manage your symptoms.
+While there is no cure for silicosis, there are treatment options that can help manage your symptoms.
+Possible treatment options include: